 Homework assignments, quizzes, and projects will be assigned throughout the semester.
 Most work is individual work; only the big projects may be completed in pairs.
 Homework and quizzes will be 10 points each.
-All quizzes will be taken using Moddle.
-You will need to take each quiz before class on the due date.
-No make-up quizzes will be given.
+Quizzes are over the reading assignments and will be taken using Moodle.
+Quizzes must be taken before class on the due date and may not be taken later.
 You may use your text while you are taking the quiz, but you may not take the quiz with someone else or talk to someone else about the quiz before you take it.